department-of-veterans-affairs/LEAF/LEAF_Agent/README.md

 Tasks encompass a series of instructions, which are executed for a specific Site and StepID.
 The corresponding workflow Step must have the LEAF Agent as a configured requirement.

+Tasks for a particular portal may only be configured by a local site admin.

 If an error occurs during an instruction for a record, the agent will log the error and cancel subsequent instructions for that record.

 Instructions that use LLMs do not have the ability to apply approval/disapproval/deny actions.